-How to install the Google Tag Manager code in the flipbook player
+Learn how to install the Google Tag Manager code in the flipbook player.

-Until recently, the Google Tag Manager integration was available only for our Enterprise users and was done on a profile/domain-wide basis.
+Until recently, the Google Tag Manager integration was done on a profile/domain-wide basis but continues to be available only for our Enterprise users.
 That means that by installing the Google Tag Manager on your profile/custom domain, the code snippet would appear there and on all the subsequent flipbooks in that workspace.

-Since we wanted to make this feature more accessible for other users, we decided to add this integration inside our flipbook player.
-That means that after purchasing this feature from one of our account managers, you’ll be able to add advanced functionalities to your Flipsnack publications (such as Hubspot, Google Ads, and Facebook Pixel integration).
+Since we wanted to make this feature more accessible for other Enterprise users, we decided to add this integration inside our flipbook player.
+That means that after purchasing this feature (within an Enteprise account) from one of our account managers, you’ll be able to add advanced functionalities to your Flipsnack publications (such as Hubspot, Google Ads, and Facebook Pixel integration).

 Keep in mind that this feature has to be activated manually by one of our account managers.
 Since you can deploy code through the GTM integration, we want to ensure it's not used maliciously, so we will always ask you questions about the purpose and usage before we activate it.